DevMystical/AutoDankMemer/README.md

 - Although there is no documentation, it is decently modular and allows for adding commands easily.
 - Supports pressing buttons and using discord interactions.
 - Easily move the current operational channel to other servers or channels.
+- Option to allow other accounts to control the bot so you can farm on an alt but control it with your main account.

 ### Notes